Aikku93/ulc-codec/README.md

 * Target bitrate: 32..256kbps+ (44.1kHz, M/S stereo)
     * No hard limits on playback rate or coding bitrate
 * MDCT-based encoding (using sine window)
-    * Window switching is not used; instead, so-called 'overlap switching' is performed, which varies the size of the overlap segment per block.
-It's not a perfect solution, but it does appear to concentrate transient energy into fewer frequency bands, requiring less coefficients to achieve a desirable 'click'.
+    * Window switching is combined with so-caled 'overlap switching', the latter of which varies the size of the overlap segment of transient \[sub]blocks.
+The idea is to center the transient within a subblock, at which point overlap switching takes over to emphasize it, without having to switch to use small windows for the entire block, overall resulting in improved quality compared to the more-common '1 long block or N short blocks' strategy.
 * Non-linear coefficient quantization for greater control over dynamic range
 * Extremely simple nybble-based syntax (no entropy-code lookups needed)